aws-samples/sample-packages-for-aws-tnb/README.md

 Please follow the [link](./SRIOV-DPDK/README.md) for artifacts and test procedure to validate SRIOV DPDK interface configuration with TNB.

-Here is [hook script example](./EFS/hooks/postCreate.sh#L47) that shows installation of EKS EFS CSI Driver add-on & EKS filesystem creation with TNB.
+Here is [hook script example](./EFS/hooks/postCreate.sh#L47) that shows installation of EKS EFS CSI Driver add-on & EFS filesystem creation with TNB.

 ## Cleanup